-We now analyze the global dynamics of equilibrium to consider the positive effects of monetary policy on macroeconomic stability.
+The global dynamics illustrate the positive effects of monetary policy on macroeconomic stability.
 We solve the model numerically using the parameters from Phelan (2016) and Drechsler et al. (2018).
+While not a rigorous calibration, the parameter choices provide reasonable output.
 The two most important variables are volatility $\sigma$ and the monetary policy transmission value $\gamma$ .
 The volatility $\sigma = 2\%$ corresponds roughly to the volatility of TFP and also the typical volatility of bank assets.
 The value of $\gamma = 10.2\%$ implies the empirically realistic result that changing the nominal rate by 100bps changes the liquidity premium by roughly 10bps.

 We first solve for equilibrium with nominal rates held constant at i = 0% and i = 4%.
-Some proponents of leaning against the wind envision an interest rate rule that (unconditionally) imposes higher rates in general to ward off reach for yield and other forms of excessive risk taking.
 Comparing these equilibria illustrates the effects of globally higher rates.
 We then consider raising rates only in good times to stem the build up of systemic risk while still lowering rates in bad times once a financial crisis has actually occurred.
 The state-dependent consequences of monetary policy are a key component to this implementation of LAW.
 The time at which monetary policy switches from high rates to low rates determines the ability of LAW to arrest the build up of systemic risk and the degree of inefficiency in capital allocations.